Ammolytics

 Charts

 Since tabluar data tends to be rather boring, let’s visualize the data to get a better understanding of what it’s trying to tell us.
+I used Pandas to analyze the data in the Python programming language and Plotly to generate the graphs.

 Note: The sensor provides acceleration in metric (m/s²), but I converted to imperial units (ft/s²) for the charts below.